arjenw/docs/content/refguide/optimistic-locking.md

 ## Implementation in Mendix
 When Optimistic Locking is enabled, each entity gets an additional system attribute with the name `MxObjectVersion` of type `Long`.
 This field is automatically populated with the correct value.
 The default value is `1` and this value will be automatically increased every commit of that entity instance.

 Upon _update_ and _delete_, the attribute value is read from the object and compared to the value available for this record in the database.
 If it is the same, then the update or delete will proceed.
 If it is different, a `ConcurrentModificationRuntimeException` is thrown, preventing the update or delete from proceeding.
 The `MxObjectVersion` attribute on the Mendix object is not write-protected.
-Settings this value however will not result in this value being saved into the database.
+Setting this value however will not result in this value being saved into the database.
 It's current value will be used to compare it with the value for the same record in the database.

 ### New projects and migration
 From Mendix 7.6 onwards, Optimistic Locking is enabled by default when you create a new app.
 However, when migrating existing apps to Mendix 7.6, this feature is disabled by default.